Post job

 • Other Degrees, 6%

-Most youth workers, 19% to be exact, major in criminal justice.
-Some other common majors for a youth worker include psychology and social work majors.
+You should major in criminal justice to become a youth worker.
+19% of youth workers major in criminal justice.
+Other common majors for a youth worker include psychology and social work.

 University of Wyoming10.66%